AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     if `width` or `height` is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.

-    Optional appended arguments include:
+    Optional appended modifiers include:

+      `interp=` *bool*
-    - `interp=` *bool* : If set to zero, it will just copy the "closest" pixel; if nonzero, bilinear interpolation of the surrounding 4 pixels will be used.
+        If set to zero, it will just copy the "closest" pixel; if nonzero, bilinear interpolation of the surrounding 4 pixels will be used.

     Examples (suppose that the original image is 640x480)::